DPIclimate/broker/303/iteration-2/technical_competency_plan.md

 - QuestDB for a database - this is a base image direct from docker
 - FastAPI for api implementation (via Uvicorn) - this is build per our own Dockerfile

+Pytest is run outside of the containers, it was originally going to be run inside the container, however it made more sense to have it outside the containers.

 These are started with:
 ```./start.sh```
 - This one will start our containers, and build/start our api too